Al-shamsuddoza-shifat/Delta-Demo-project-1-/README.md

 # Delta-Demo-project-1-
-This is a demo practice project file for delta
+This is a demo practice project file for delta.